elbeardmorez/nixTools/increments/README.md

                             paths for matching on search results
-                            in order to override the default order of the ultimate set when desired
+                            in order to override the default order of the ultimate set when desired -nd, --no-duplicates  : use only first instance of any duplicate files matched

 environment variables:
   INCREMENTS_TARGET:  as detailed above